Comprehensive Cancer Support Groups & Programs

 Support groups give you, your caregivers and others a chance to bond with those going through a similar cancer journey.
-Below is a list of local cancer support groups.
+Below is a list of cancer support groups and programs.

 CANCER EDUCATION & SUPPORT GROUP

 Join our Cancer Education and Support Group, which meets every third Thursday of the month, from 2 to 3:30 p.m. in the Cancer Center Conference Room (7420 W. Central Ave., Building C, River Forest, IL).
 A short presentation is given at the beginning of the session and a discussion follows.
 Free of charge and refreshments are offered.